 Don’t get caught up with the word “hack”.
 The violation doesn’t have to be from a malicious digital break in.
 Computer viruses and IT incidents have the potential to compromise protected health information too.
 While we can’t really speak for why criminals would choose to target hospitals and compromise protected health information, we can shed some light on the latter.

-First, if you are still retaining your backups on your computer or viewing station, you need to stop.
+First, if you are still retaining your backups on your computer or viewing station, you should reconsider this approach.
 You could be visiting a site for an ICD-10 code, and your computer could catch a virus.
-While MacOS has done a deal of work to make their products resilient to viruses, the same cannot be said for other PCs.
-In this case, the best thing you can do is ensure that you have a virus protection software installed on your computer.
-Discuss your options with your in-house IT department about the measures you can take.
-Don’t have an in-house IT department? -Contact your PACS administrator.
+While MacOS has done a good deal of work to make their products resilient to viruses, they are not immune and the issues are exacerbated on other PCs.
+In this case, the best thing you can do is discuss your options with your in-house IT department about the measures you can take to protect yourself.
+Don’t have an in-house IT department? - Contact your PACS administrator.

-Remember that age old argument of nature vs nurture?
-We build digital solutions to be perfect by nature.
-However, as intelligent AI is - it cannot foresee everything.
-That’s where human error still reigns supreme and can really get you in some trouble with your local compliance if you are not careful.
+Despite the best efforts to build impenetrable digital solutions, human error and behavioral factors are big contributors to security risks and can really get you in some trouble with your local compliance if you are not careful.
 Here’s the take home message: talk to your IT department (or PACS administrator) today about the measures you are taking, and what could be improved to ensure that your solution is not vulnerable to hacks, “incidents” or otherwise.